Skip to main content

 Does Webconnex Payments refund the cardholder for a chargeback?

-Webconnex Payments does not refund the cardholder.
-Chargebacks are not voluntary on our part.
-When a cardholder disputes a transaction, your Webconnex Payments account is debited for the disputed amount and credited back to the cardholder.
-This is an involuntary process between the card issuer and our card processor.
+Webconnex Payments does not issue refunds to the cardholder in the case of a chargeback.
+Chargebacks are not initiated by us and are not voluntary.
+When a cardholder disputes a transaction, the disputed amount is automatically withdrawn from your Webconnex Payments account and returned to the cardholder.
+This is a required process handled between the cardholder’s bank and our payment processor.

 Why do credit card companies automatically favor the cardholder?
 Why don't they wait until the facts come out before debiting my account?